 Marjory Stoneman Douglas, Sculpture, Fairchild Gardens, Miami

-For instance, in 1915, when Ms. Douglas came to Florida soon after graduating from Wellesley College in Massachusetts, Miami was little more than a frontier town, populated by some 5,000 stalwart individuals.
+For instance, in 1915, when Ms. Douglas came to Florida soon after graduating from Wellesley College in Massachusetts, Miami was little more than a frontier town.
+It was also populated by some 5,000 stalwart individuals.
 At the time, American readers craved to know more about this enigmatic place that had exotic flora and fauna and seemed to be ripe for unadulterated adventure.
 So, after her stint at dadʼs Herald, Ms. Douglas began writing intriguing tales about this mysterious place called Florida—tales expertly researched and written, adroitly plotted, and peopled with memorable characters.

 What makes the stories in this collection, however, is the writerʼs exceptional ability to give fiction readers a dose of authentic history accessible to both literate young people and adults.
 Each story deals with real issues that any Floridian living in the late 1800s or early 1900s might have encountered.

 concerns the recollections of an old woman who came to Florida years earlier from the north when she was young.
 Her life has been filled with hardships and heartaches, including a devastating freeze in 1894-95 that killed her orange trees and nearly killed her.
 “It was like death.
-Business was stopped.
+The business was stopped.
 All the banks were ruined.
-Then the people begun to go away.”
+Then the people began to go away.”
 Only fortitude and perseverance saved her from giving up on Florida.